juhofriman/cybersecuritybase-project-2/README.md

 # cybersecuritybase-project-2

 This is my take on Cybersecurity base MOOC project 2.
+These are just my notes.
+The assignment required is report.md in this repo.

 ## The setup

 Project was carried out with os x computer with metasploittable VM initialized via Vagrant.
 I modified the Vagrantfile provided slightly by exposing VM directly with known ip to host.